jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 -rw-rw-r-- 1 cephadmin cephadmin 128136 Jan 25 01:17 ceph-deploy-ceph.log
 -rw------- 1 cephadmin cephadmin     73 Jan 25 01:03 ceph.mon.keyring</pre>

 To avoid having to specify the monitor node address and ceph.client.admin.keyring path in every command, we can now deploy these to each node so they are available automatically.
-Again working from the &#8216;mycluster&#8217; folder on the admin node:<figure class="wp-block-image">
+Again working from the 'mycluster' folder on the admin node:<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="105" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/ceph-admin-btn.png" alt="" class="wp-image-880" /> </figure>